fishbrain/job-assignment-android-engineer/README.md

 - **Technology:** Kotlin/Java
 - **Deliverables:** The solution should be sent using the greenhouse.io link that will be provided during the interview process.

-**Mockups**: -
+### Description:

-**Description**: Rebuild the catches view from the current Fishbrain app with filters in a master/details fashion.
+Rebuild the catches view from the current Fishbrain app with filters in a master/details fashion.
 When opening the catch you should display some basic data and the full picture.
 Please skip the date/weight/length filters.

-**API to consume**:
+### API to consume:
 The networking and parsing for catches is already implemented in the base project in this Git-repo repo but here is some useful background info.

 http://rutilus-staging.fishbrain.com is our staging REST JSON API, and since some endpoints are publicly available we can use them for this assignment.